Odds of 50 random events happening to you

 You may also like: 60 photos that capture summer in the '60s

 Winning the lottery

 If you're hoping to win the lottery, you're either very lucky or bad at math.
 Your odds of winning the lottery depend on which game you're playing and, for some games, how many other people are playing.
 Generally speaking, your odds of winning a prize in Powerball are 1 in 24.9.
 The odds of winning the jackpot are 1 in 292.2 million.
 Your chances are even worse for winning the Mega Millions jackpot: 1 in 302.6 million.

 Being saved by CPR

 The American Heart Association points to data showing that up to 45% of out-of-hospital cardiac arrest victims recover when CPR is administered.
-The majority of these emergencies—almost 70%—occur in people's homes, making it helpful for all family members, even children who have the requisite physical strength, to learn how to administer CPR.
+Most of these emergencies—almost 70%—occur in people's homes, making it helpful for all family members, even children with the requisite physical strength, to learn how to administer CPR.

 Killed by a meteorite impact

-Meteorites may be at the heart of many science fiction and disaster films; but when it comes down to real science, Earth is a big planet covered by large, uninhabited areas.
-When you consider the empty versus occupied planetary surface area, you have pretty low-if-wide-ranging odds—between 1 in 3,000 and 1 in 250,000, according to one estimate—of being killed by a meteorite impact.
-That said, a man in 2016 died from a meteorite impact; and the famous, 9-pound "Hodges meteorite" in 1954 made direct contact with Ann Hodges' thigh as she napped on her living room couch.
+Meteorites may be at the heart of many science fiction and disaster films, but when it comes down to real science, Earth is a big planet covered by large, uninhabited areas.
+Considering the empty versus occupied planetary surface area, you have pretty low-if-wide-ranging odds—between 1 in 3,000 and 1 in 250,000, according to one estimate—of being killed by a meteorite impact.

 Finding a four-leaf clover